-where $P_2$~(signal) is the power of the amplified signal tone and $P_2$ (noise) is the noise power, both measured at port~2.
-The system noise power can then be expressed as a noise temperature $T_\text{N}=P_\text{N}/k_\text{B} \Delta f$, where $\Delta f$ is the resolution bandwidth of the spectrum analyzer.
-To accurately determine the power level $P_\text{IN}$, which depends on the transmission characteristics of the cables, we separately measured the attenuation of the injection path.
-Optimum operation, i.e.~low amplifier noise and high gain, requires us to find suitable settings for both $I_\text{SQ}$ and $I_\text{FL}$.
-We follow a two-step process, in which we first increase $I_\text{SQ}$ above the critical current such that a voltage $V_\text{OUT}$ drops across the SQUID.
-Next we optimize the flux offset $\Phi_\text{FL}$ via $I_\text{FL}$ to find a steep point in $V_\text{OUT}(\Phi_\text{FL}+\delta\Phi)$, where the voltage drop is most sensitive to the flux oscillations from the RF input signal $\delta\Phi$.\\
+Optimum operation, i.e.\ high amplifier gain and low noise, requires us to find suitable settings for both $\IB$ and $\IFlux$.
+We follow a two-step process.
+First we increase $\IB$ until a change in $P_\text{OUT}$ is detected, indicating that the critical current has been exceeded.
+Next we optimize the flux offset $\Phi$ via $\IFlux$ to find a steep point in the function $V_\text{OUT}(\Phi)$, so that the output voltage is most sensitive to the induced flux.